ETDAU/aulib/README.md

     10 Muskoka--Kawarth… 7       North… 3514  2021A0… CTY    Muskok… 3520    2021S0…
     # … with 40 more rows, and abbreviated variable names ¹​est_region_id,
     #   ²​cddguid_dridugd, ³​ername_renom, ⁴​eruid_reidu, ⁵​erdguid_reidugd

+## `ca_doc`

+Documentation containing metadata of CA data and information about Common Assessment questions.
+This is useful for manipulating and transforming CA data (e.g., pivoting into a wide-format).